stevemacn/genetic/README.md

 ##Genetic algorithm

-In this project we generate random points to a plot line graph consisting of these points.
-We use a genetic algorithm to approximate the equation for these points.
+Curve fitting is a well researched problem.
+There are few approaches that use genetic algorithms for curve fitting.
+We try a new approach to curve fitting where we don't focus on performance but rather try to create "real" equations.
+This differs from the traditional approach, where parameters of a harmonic function are varied to produce a specific curve.

-The display is written in D3 and javascript but the server and genetic algorithm are written entirely in clojure.
+The visualization is written in D3 and javascript; however, the server and genetic algorithm are written entirely in clojure.

 ##Examples